ubclaunchpad/sleuth/.github/CONTRIBUTING.md

 $ git commit
 # Fill out commit description and push (set upstream if this is your first push for this new branch)
 $ git push --set-upstream origin 10-add-search
-# Keep coding, committing, and pushing your changes
+# Keep coding, committing, and pushing your changes.
+When you're done, create a against master.
 ```

 ## Issue Tracking